Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Papatahi Stream Water

 A flat area.
 Papa means flat.
 Tahi means area.
 Papatahi Stream was also known as Cross River.
-Papatahi Crossing starts from about 3184 Western Lake Road, Wairarapa and goes to the mouth of the North Boulder Creek and Boulder Creek that feeds into the Ōrongorongo River.
+Papatahi Crossing Track starts from about 3184 Western Lake Road, Wairarapa and goes to the mouth of the North Boulder Creek and Boulder Creek that feeds into the Ōrongorongo River.

-Source Map.
-Information Māori Dictionary.
-Time Frame 1800s.
+Source – Map.
+Information – Māori Dictionary.
+Time Frame – 1800s.

-Peak, The (formerly The Hump) High Point
+Peak, The High Point

 Geographical term in that it is a pointed top.
+It was previously known as The Hump, which is a small hill or raised area.

-Source Map.
-Information Internet Dictionary.
-Time Frame 1882.
+Source – Map.
+Information – Internet Dictionary.
+Time Frame – 1882.

 Pig Gully Track Road / Track